 Seattle Condo Market Is Stable

-Forecasts for the broader Seattle metro-area housing market also suggest that the market will warm up a little over the coming months in 2020 after a sustained cooling period over the course of 2019.
-Home prices are expected to increase by 3.9% throughout the next 12 months.
+Forecasts for the broader Seattle metro-area housing market also suggest that the market will continue to be hot over the coming months in 2021.

 What the market will inevitably do over the coming months remains to be seen.
 That said, buyers should be prepared to move quickly when they find the right unit.